By subject area

 Mathew John Wedel

 I am a vertebrate paleontologist, and my main areas of interest are sauropod dinosaurs and the evolution of pneumatic (air-filled) bones in dinosaurs and birds.
 I'm also interested in the evolution of heads and necks in vertebrates, and in the nervous systems of very large animals.
+I've been fortunate to coauthor three papers naming new dinosaurs: the sauropods Sauroposeidon (2000) and Brontomerus (2011), and the early horned dinosaur Aquilops (2014).
 I am currently an Associate Professor at Western University of Health Sciences in Pomona, California, where I teach gross anatomy.
 In 2016 my book "The Sauropod Dinosaurs: Life in the Age of Giants", with artist and lead author Mark Hallett, was published by Johns Hopkins University Press.

 In my spare time I enjoy stargazing, and I write the monthly Binocular Highlights column and the occasional feature article for Sky & Telescope magazine.